miohtama/opsec/source/incidences/purse.rst

 *Date: 2015-07-31*

-Guessable ids allowed the researcher to scrape private orders from PurseIO service.
+Guessable ids and sequences allowed the researcher to scrape private order data from PurseIO service.

 PurseIO is a service where one can pay in Bitcoin for somebody to ask him or her to make an Amazon order on the behalf of the payer.